Martin-Seysen/mmgroup/docs/source/api.rst

 Introduction
 ============

-In the area of mathematics known as group theory, the monster group :math:`\mathbb{M}` is the largest finite sporadic simple group.
+In the area of mathematics known as group theory, the Monster group :math:`\mathbb{M}` is the largest finite sporadic simple group.
 It has order

    :math:`2^{46} \cdot 3^{20} \cdot 5^9 \cdot 7^6 \cdot 11^2 \cdot 13^3 \cdot 17 \cdot 19 \cdot 23 \cdot 29 \cdot 31 \cdot 41 \cdot 47 \cdot 59 \cdot 71`
    = :math:`\small 808.017.424.794.512.875.886.459.904.961.710.757.005.754.368.000.000.000` .

-The monster group has first been constructed by Griess :cite:`Gri82`.
+The Monster group has first been constructed by Griess :cite:`Gri82`.
 That construction has been simplified by Conway :cite:`Con85`.
+For more information about the Monster group we refer to :cite:`wiki:monster`.

-The *mmgroup* package is a python implementation of Conway's construction :cite:`Con85` of the monster group :math:`\mathbb{M}`.
+The *mmgroup* package is a python implementation of Conway's construction :cite:`Con85` of the Monster group :math:`\mathbb{M}`.
-Its is the first implementation of the monster group where arbitrary operations in that group can effectively be performed.
+Its is the first implementation of the Monster group where arbitrary operations in that group can effectively be performed.
 On the author's PC (Intel i7-8750H at 4 GHz running on 64-bit Windows) the group multiplication in :math:`\mathbb{M}` takes less than 30 ms.
 This is more than five orders of magnitude faster than estimated in 2013 in :cite:`Wilson13`.

-The monster group :math:`\mathbb{M}` has a rational representation :math:`\rho` of dimension  :math:`196884`, see :cite:`Con85`.
+The Monster group :math:`\mathbb{M}` has a rational representation :math:`\rho` of dimension  :math:`196884`, see :cite:`Con85`.
 In that representation the denominators of the matrix coefficients are powers of two.
 So reducing these coefficients modulo a small odd prime